MystenLabs/sui/crates/sui-graphql-rpc/docs/examples.md

 ### <a id=196611></a>
 ### With Tx Sent Addr Filter
-####  Select checkpoint at sequence number 14830285 for transactions from sentAddress
+####  Select checkpoint at sequence number 14830285 for transactions from signAddress

 ><pre>{
 >  checkpoint(id: { sequenceNumber: 14830285 }) {